Lilhomie42/module-challenge-1/README.md

 ## Installation

-What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.

-1. Go to Github Website and create an account
+1. Go to Github Website and create an account or sign in

 2. Copy and paste this github link to view a public repo: https://github.com/Lilhomie42/recftor-web/tree/feature/recftor-html